JuliettePetit/competition-vgc/README.md

 We aim to complete battle track and championship track.
 This git will be used to develop an agent in the context of an internship in Japan.
-The participants are Mathis Foussac and Juliette Petit
+The participants are Mathis Foussac and Juliette Petit.

 ## Rules: